 This scenario was set up to illustrate a common problem that can arise when ANA testing methods are less than ideal.
 The referral rheumatologist was an experienced rheumatologist, in practice for many years.
 Back when he was in his rheumatology fellowship fifteen or twenty years ago, only two specific antibodies were known to be associated with scleroderma: anti-Scl-70 and anti-centromere antibody.
-The anti-RNA

-Polymerase III antibody is the third major scleroderma antibody and is about as common as Scl-70 or centromere antibodies.
-In addition, there are at least seven additional less common antibodies associated with the various types of scleroderma.
+The anti-RNA Polymerase III antibody is the third major scleroderma antibody and is less common than the other two.
+In addition, there are at least five or six infrequent additional antibodies associated with the various types of scleroderma.
 Many rheumatologists may not be aware of the newer antibodies since they see relatively few scleroderma patients.
-However, the bigger problem is that many reference labs now do ANA testing using either Multiplex or another technique called ELISA, neither of which is routinely set up to detect any of the newer antibodies, thus missing important information needed for the diagnosis of scleroderma.
+However, the bigger problem is that many reference labs now do ANA testing using either Multiplex or another technique called ELISA, neither of which can detect any of the newer antibodies, thus missing important information needed for the diagnosis of scleroderma.
 In fact, some reference labs still include scleroderma-specific screening panels that only include anti-Scl-70 and anti-centromere antibodies, thus missing any of the newer scleroderma-related antibodies.